 Providing students access to a high-quality education begins first and foremost with an effective teacher in every classroom.
 To move closer toward ensuring all classrooms have a quality educator, state and federal governments have invested in professional development (PD) programs, typically including workshops and presentations given to teachers to further their skills and content knowledge.
 Yet, the “typical” PD program is often too generic to meet teachers’ needs, leaving room for improvement and rarely showing impacts on student outcomes.

-In the U.S., schools spend between 74 and 181 million dollars per year on professional development programs to improve teacher quality.
-Despite the widespread use of these programs, many doubt if they are truly effective.
+In the U.S., school districts spend an estimated 6 to 9 percent of their annual operating budgets on professional development programs to improve teacher quality.
 Researchers have found no significant improvements in teacher instruction from year to year, and teachers continuously complain that these programs fail to fit their needs.

 To personalize professional development, many school districts have started to hire instructional coaches for their teachers.
 Instructional coaches help educators and administrators develop expertise in academic content standards by, for example, “helping districts coordinate textbook adoption, developing curricula, and providing professional development and mentoring to teachers.”
 Accelerated by federal education policy like No Child Left Behind, the staffing rate of these coaches doubled from 2000 to 2015.
 In this post, I explore the current evidence on the effects of instructional coaches on teacher instruction, student achievement, and other student outcomes.